cinnamon infused honey

 Enjoy this cinnamon honey faster – If you want to enjoy your cinnamon infused honey sooner rather than later, try the double boiler method explained below.

-Keyword: ceylon cinnamon, cinnamon, infused honey
+Keyword ceylon cinnamon, cinnamon, infused honey

 honey infused with cinnamon